Understanding Win32 App Requirements Rule in Microsoft Intune

 Win32 App – Additional Requirement Rules

-File : This Requirement rule verify requirements rules based on file or folder existence, date, version, or size.
+The File requirement rule Validates based on file or folder existence, date, version, or size.
+Example: Ensure a specific .exe file exists before installation.

 Intune - File Based Requirements Rule